-At the entrance there are three types of ticket: the one-day entry (20$), the three-non-consecutive-day entry (40$), and the weekly pass (60$).
-We choose the second, even if we’re gonna use it for two days only.
+We reach a huge gate marking the entrance to Angkor site: there are three types of ticket: the one-day entry (20$), the three-non-consecutive-day entry (40$), and the weekly pass (60$).
+We choose the second, as we surely can’t see everything in one day only!

 The first temple we visit is Angkor Wat, the most famous.
 At the view of the three central “towers”, we immediately realize to be in front of a world wonder: walking through the portals we try to imagine the fear of the farmers approaching the temple.
 Despite the early wake-up, we can’t avoid the crowd, and taking pictures without anyone in it isn’t easy at all.

 Luckily the area is vast enough that it’s possible to find your quiet space.
 Visiting the site is pleasant as you can fairly move from a temple to another following well displayed paths.
 Distances from one site to another are around 2-3 km so it’s better to move by tuk tuk, motorbike or bicycle.

 Next temple is Angkor Thom, the largest one, that includes architectures as the stunning Terrace of Elephants (and real elephants for tourists), the Bayon, Baphuon temple, which you can hike to the top, and other small shrines hidden in the jungle.

 The temple of Preah Khan, a bit detached from the most popular ones, surprised us: certainly the lack of tourists contributed to create a fascinating atmosphere of mystery.
 The best aspect of visiting these places is exploring the narrow alleys that often lead to desert courtyards, wondering how the temple was in its greatest era, and pretending to be an explorer looking for treasures.